LucasBMedeiros/LucasBMedeiros/README.md

 ### [User´s First Booking](https://github.com/LucasBMedeiros/airbnb_first_booking)

-In this multilabel imbalanced classification problem, Airbnb needs to predict which country a new user's first booking destination will be.
-There are 12 possible outcomes of the destination country: 'US', 'FR', 'CA', 'GB', 'ES', 'IT', 'PT', 'NL','DE', 'AU', 'NDF' (no destination found), and 'other'.
-By applying feature engineering, data preparation (rescaling and balancing) and feature selection, Random Forest Classifier is able to perform a Cohen Kappa´s score of 90.7% on the balanced dataset and 70.3% on the imbalanced dataset.
+Airbnb needs to predict which country a new user's first booking destination will be in this multilabel imbalanced classification problem.
+In the data there are 12 possible destination countries: 'US', 'FR', 'CA', 'GB', 'ES', 'IT', 'PT', 'NL','DE', 'AU', 'NDF' (no destination found), and 'other'.
+By applying feature engineering, data preparation (rescaling and balancing), and feature selection, Random Forest Classifier can perform a Cohen Kappa´s score of 90.7% on the balanced dataset and 70.3% on the imbalanced dataset.

 ![](img/airbnb/random_bal.png)
 :--: